alces-software/alces-cloud-docs/docs/blog/posts/protein-analysis-biopython.md

     biopython --version
     ```

-## What is Biopython and its capabilites
+## What is Biopython and its capabilities

 Biopython is a widely used open-source library for computational biology and bioinformatics tasks.
 It's written in Python and provides tools for a variety of bioinformatics tasks, making it a powerful resource for researchers, developers, and bioinformaticians alike.
 Here's a brief overview of its capabilities: